Farbauti89/SNESoIP/server/README.md

 # SNESoIP server #

-The official server can be found here: [snesoip.de](http://snesoip.de "SNESoIP server")
+The web interface of the official server is hosted at: [snesoip.de](http://snesoip.de "SNESoIP server")